Find Body Image Therapy

 Psychiatric Nurse Practitioner

 Carla Weismantel is a Psychiatric Nurse Practitioner in Milwaukee, Wisconsin.
-They treat Body Image, Substance Use, Drug Use.
+They treat Body Image, Eating Concerns, Attention Deficit Hyperactivity Disorder (ADHD).

 The best of mental healthcare in one place.
 At Geode, we combine full-spectrum psychiatry and talk therapy to better meet changing patient needs.